Woptober

-Woptober (stylized in all caps) is a mixtape by American rapper Gucci Mane.
+Woptober (stylized in all caps) is a commercial mixtape by American rapper Gucci Mane.
 It was released on October 14, 2016, by Atlantic Records and GUWOP Enterprises.
 The album features guest appearances from Rick Ross and Young Dolph, as well as the production that was provided by London on da Track, Honorable C.N.O.T.E., Zaytoven, Will-A-Fool, Southside, Metro Boomin and Drumma Boy, among others.

 Singles

 The album's lead single, "Bling Blaww Burr", was released on September 20, 2016.
 The song features a guest appearance from American rapper Young Dolph, while the production was provided by Metro Boomin.

 Promotional singles

 The album's first promotional single, "Icy Lil Bitch", was released on October 11, 2016.
 The song was produced by Zaytoven.

 Track listing

 Credits adapted from Tidal and ASCAP.